The Curated Data Platform

 Which data platform is right for me?

-The website DB-Engines keeps track of over 400 different data platform technologies, ranging from relational databases to data warehouses, document databases, key-value stores, search engines, time series, graph databases, and more.
+DB-Engines keeps track of over 400 different data platform technologies.
+These include relational databases, data warehouses, document databases, key-value stores, search engines, time-series databases, graph databases, and more.

 Motivation